DIAGRAM

 The object

-The painting depicts the moment that Swiss Confederates gained the upper hand against the Duchy of Burgundy during its 1476 invasion, a turning point for European history.
-It was commissioned by a Swiss society specialized in public entertainment with this main media of the end of the 19th c.
-The painter, Louis Braun, was a famous German military history painter.
+The painting depicts the moment Swiss Confederates gained the upper hand against the Duchy of Burgundy during its 1476 invasion, a turning point in European history.
+Commissioned by a Swiss society specialized in public entertainment, the panorama was the main media of the end of the 19th c.
+The artist, Louis Braun, was a famous painter of German military history.
 Braun and his team produced this work measuring 10 x 100 m in 1893.
 It was on display in Zurich, then Geneva (1894-1907), before falling in oblivion behind the new media of the cinema.
-Rediscovered in 1996, it was restored and put on a brief 4 months display during Expo.02 (2002) in a monolith built by Jean Nouvel on the Murten lac.
-Since then it remained rolled up in a Swiss Army deposit.
+Rediscovered in 1996, it was restored and put on a brief display for 4 months during Expo.02 (2002) in a monolith built by Jean Nouvel on the Murten lac.
+Since then, it remained rolled up in a Swiss Army deposit.

 Louis Braun, Murtenschlacht Panorama, 1893.
 Oil on canvas, 10×100 m.
 Image credits: Stiftung der Murtenschlacht Panorama.

-The imaging will take advantage of an iXH 150-megapixel camera with a 120mm lens, specifically built for high-resolution digitisation projects and provided by camera systems manufacturer Phase One.
-The process is expected to take four months, and to capture 127,000 images within and beyond the RGB (red, green, and blue) color spectrum thanks to multispectral imaging.
-The challenges of producing an image of ca. 1,6 terapixel with high colour fidelity at a resolution of 1000 dots per inch are both physical and technical.
+The imaging, provided by camera systems manufacturer, Phase One, took advantage of an iXH 150-megapixel camera with a 72mm lens specifically built for high-resolution digitization projects..
+The process took four months, capturing 27,000 images within and beyond the RGB (red, green, and blue) color spectrum.
+The challenges of producing an image of 1,6 terapixel with high color fidelity at a resolution of 1000 dots per inch are both physical and technical.

 Physical challenges include capturing a flawless 2D picture despite irregularities on the canvas’s surface.
-The original canvas is also hyperboloid in shape, as it was intended to be displayed in a rotunda.
-The painting will therefore need to be carefully ‘spooled’ across a substrate to ensure smooth image capture.
+The original canvas is also hyperboloid in shape, as it was intended to be installed vertically for display in a rotunda (spherical building/room).
+The painting has therefore been carefully ‘spooled’ across a substrate to ensure smooth image capture.

-The challenges posed by the size, quality and high technological aspects of the digital twin on the one hand, and the size and condition of the original object on the other, are the subject of scientific research and experimentation during the imaging phase.
+The challenges posed by the size, quality and high technological aspects of the digital twin are the subject of scientific research and experimentation during the imaging phase.
 They allow for scientific contributions in the fields of data science, conservation, and historic panoramas.
-It includes the use of block chain technologies, the analysis of hyperspectral images, and digital conservation.
+It includes the use of block chain technologies, the post-processing of stitched images, and digital conservation.
+More information can be found on the publications related to the project.

 Augmentation of the panorama (2024-2026)

-The scanning of the Battle of Murten Panorama canvas can give rise to a range of interpretation projects from ultra-high resolution streaming online to highly significant situated experiences of the panorama akin to what the original experience would have been like but with the aid of spectacular software initiated interactive audio visual effects.
-The digital twin will be enhanced with additional content of different kinds, including immersive ambisonic soundscape, archival documents delivering data about the original display (production, painting techniques, original display), iconographical sources and preserved objects found in the painting and a range of digital animation.
-The installation will be tested in a large panoramic visualization system (Panorama+) at the Laboratory for Experimental Museology in order to deliver scalable systems to the project partners.
+The scanning of the Battle of Murten Panorama canvas gives rise to a range of interpretation projects from ultra-high resolution streaming online, to highly significant situated experiences of the panorama akin to what the original experience would have been like but with the aid of spectacular software initiated interactive audio visual effects.
+Four special exhibitions are planned in 2025-2026 at the Castle of Grandson, Museum für Gestaltung, Museum Murten, and Bernisches Historisches Museum.
+The update for a more detailed schedule of the exhibition is planned in November 2024.

 Representation of the digital twin of the Murten Panorama with interface for interaction on single screen.
 Image credits: eM+